Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • EA: The EA designation requires either five years of relevant IRS experience or a passing score on the three-part SEE.

 One of the best finance certifications for beginners is the Financial Modeling & Valuation Analyst (FMVA) certification.
-Although the coursework includes 34 lessons and is fairly rigorous, it's relatively affordable at $497 and shorter than many other certifications, since it can be completed in four to six months.
+Although the coursework is fairly rigorous, it's relatively affordable and shorter than many other certifications, often taking about four to six months to complete.
+Check the CFI website for current pricing, as fees may vary.
 Another great finance certification for beginners is the CFP (Certified Financial Planner) designation.
 You'll need a bachelor's degree (in any discipline) and must complete the CFP coursework before taking the exam.
-You have up to five years to take the exam after finishing the coursework, so it's possible to complete the education requirement while still in college.
-The coursework typically takes 18 to 24 months, and the exam costs $925, with a discount for early enrollment.
+Candidates generally have up to five years after passing the CFP exam to meet the work experience requirement and become fully certified.
+The coursework typically takes 18 to 24 months, and the exam registration fee can reach $925 depending on the registration window, with a discount for early enrollment.
 The best certification for you depends on the area of finance you plan to pursue.
 If you want to help individuals manage their investments, the CFP is a better fit.
 If you're looking to work in corporate finance roles, the FMVA may be more beneficial.

 For general accounting, the best accounting certification for beginners is the CMA (Certified Management Accountant).
-The CMA is considered the easiest major accounting certification for those with a bachelor's degree and the other required qualifications, since it has a relatively high pass rate.
+The CMA is often considered more accessible than certifications such as the CPA, particularly for those with a bachelor's degree and the other required qualifications, because it has a two-part exam and somewhat higher pass rates than some other major accounting certifications.
 Many community colleges also offer accounting certificate programs, which can qualify you for a bookkeeping job or an entry-level role in a corporate accounting department.
 Most other accounting certifications are highly specialized.
 For example, if you plan to go into internal auditing, you would need to pursue the Certified Internal Auditor (CIA) designation.

-Many people consider the CPA to be the most valuable accounting certification because of its versatility and high demand among employers and clients (especially for CPA consultants).
-Professionals with CGFM, CMA or CFA certifications, as well as experienced CPAs, tend to have the highest earning potential, often earning salaries exceeding $100,000, which can increase to above $140,000 with significant experience.
+Many people consider the CPA to be the most valuable accounting certification because of its versatility and high demand among employers and clients (especially for consultants and public accounting roles).
+Professionals with CGFM, CMA or CFA certifications, as well as experienced CPAs, tend to have strong earning potential, with many roles exceeding $100,000 annually and rising well above $140,000 with significant experience.
 Many CPAs also pursue a CMA certification, since there's considerable overlap in the exam content.
-Holding both credentials can boost compensation even more than having a CPA alone.
+Holding both credentials can increase earning potential even further compared with having a CPA alone.

 The right certification for you will depend on the area of finance or accounting in which you plan to work.
 Most certifications are tied to specific specializations within the accounting and financial fields.
-Consider which areas of finance or accounting interest you most.
+Consider which areas of finance or accounting interest you most — such as auditing, tax preparation, corporate finance, financial planning or investment analysis.
 Certification prep courses are widely available through colleges, universities and professional education providers.

-Individuals with certifications can qualify for better jobs with more responsibility, higher compensation and greater upward mobility compared to those without certifications.
-Certifications indicate a high level of commitment and skill, helping people expand their finance and accounting career opportunities.
+Individuals with certifications can qualify for better jobs with more responsibility, higher compensation and greater upward mobility compared with those without certifications.
+Certifications indicate a high level of commitment and skill, helping professionals expand their finance and accounting career opportunities.
 They can also lead to more internal promotions, as many professionals without a CPA certification may hit a professional plateau.
-When a financial professional is certified, clients tend to feel more confident in an institution's or accounting firm's ability to manage their finances.
+In addition, when financial professionals hold recognized credentials, clients often feel more confident in an institution's or accounting firm's ability to manage their finances.

 Did you find this content helpful?